istio/istio.io/content/en/news/releases/1.11.x/announcing-1.11.3/index.md

 - **Fixed** `istioctl x workload` command output to set the correct `discoveryAddress` for revisioned control-planes.
   ([Issue #34058](https://github.com/istio/istio/issues/34058))

-- **Fixed** `BenchmarkAnalyzersArtificialBlankData100` test.
-Also, fixed the gateway analyzer message reporting if there is no selector in the gateway spec.
+- **Fixed** gateway analyzer message reporting if there is no selector in the gateway spec.
   ([Issue #35093](https://github.com/istio/istio/issues/35093))

 - **Fixed** an issue causing memory to not be freed after XDS clients disconnect.